DerekBixby/beer_project/README.md

   * Eliminate columns that are not immediately useful to the project
   * Create new column showing if a beer is a lager or ale
   * fill nulls in ABV column with mode of beer ABV (5%) as this matches overall average beer ABV
+  * create categorical version of target variable for categorization model
-  * split data into train, validate, and test groups for purposes of in-depth exploration, modeling and evaluation
+  * split data into train, validate, and test groups in a 60/20/20 split for purposes of in-depth exploration, modeling and evaluation

 * Explore data for variables driving beer quality
   * Answer the following initial questions: